Australian Jews: Demographics

+Based on the 2021 census, the total Jewish population is estimated to be 117,000.

 About 90 percent of the Australian Jewish community live in Sydney and Melbourne.

 The Jewish Community Council of Victoria has estimated that 60,000 Australian Jews live in Victoria.
 In Frankston, the Jewish community nearly doubled between 2007 and 2012.

 In Adelaide Australian Jews have been present throughout the history of the city, with many successful civic leaders and people in the arts.